-So, like an infant, they didn't even understand the difference between right and wrong in many situations.
-That's what it means.
+So, like an infant, they did not even understand the difference between right and wrong in many situations.
+That is what it means.
 Righteousness is the teaching about right doing, and it is that characteristic that defines immaturity.
 And an infant must be instructed and chastened, by his parents, until he understands.

 Let us not forget that I am running a parallel here that exists in the Bible between (1) the physical eating and good health, and (2) the spiritual eating and good health.
 One of the things that this section shows us, is that a poor spiritual diet results in one being spiritually weak—just as surely as a poor physical diet works to destroy a person's physical vitality.

 These people were paralleling, in their spiritual life, what so many do in their physical life.
 Many know very well what is good to eat and what is not good.
 But they lazily pursue foods of poor quality—or even foodless foods—disregarding the fact that sooner or later that carelessness is going to catch up with them in the form of poor health.
 So the implication here is that growth requires a good health program—physically or spiritually.